jonaseltes/jonaseltes.github.io/_projects/reading-machine/reading-machine.md

     url: 'https://www.kulturregion-stuttgart.de/was/drehmoment/'
 ---

 Comissioned by Klett-Cotta & KulturRegion Stuttgart, Reading Machine was a temporary installation placed in the public city library of Stuttgart as part of the Drehmoment Festival organized by KulturRegion Stuttgart in 2018.
-The installation emplys a camera and machine-learning software to programatically read and reduce Klett-Cotta books into attention-seeking tweets, page-by-page in real-time.
+The installation employs a camera and machine-learning software to programatically read and reduce Klett-Cotta books into attention-seeking tweets, page-by-page in real-time.